marcopeg/stuffer/book/upload.md

 Each file that you upload is provided with a randomly generated universal unique id.
 If you try to upload the same file twice, you will generate multiple copies of it.

+> If you run Stuffer with `NODE_ENV=development` the _uuid_ will be generated out of
+> the file name so to avoid to create thousands of files.
+It's an intended development
+> behaviour and you should familiarize with the differences in production.

 If you explicitly want to override a previously uploaded file you can provide a **custom UUID** using a form field named: `{uploadField}_uuid`.